 Can I Move the Full-Screen Game Window to the Second Monitor?

 You can move the full-screen game window to the second monitor.
-To effectively swap the game from your primary to your secondary monitor, there are two ways to do this, including Projector Mode and switching primary and secondary monitors.
+To effectively swap it from your primary to your secondary monitor, there are two ways: Projector Mode and switching primary and secondary monitors.

 - Launch the game.